 Fire hosts the Kzoo Youth Poetry Slam to amplify youth voice and the experiences of young people in Kalamazoo, Michigan.
 The point is not the points, the point is the poetry and the people power we can build through listening.
 The top ten scoring youth will build together as a team in April before heading to Michigan Louder than a Bomb.

 Where do we go after the Kzoo Youth Poetry Slam?
 The Michigan chapter of Louder Than a Bomb (LTAB) is a statewide teen poetry slam festival entering its fourth year.
 Modeled after Chicago’s highly successful pilot festival now in its 15th season, LTAB teams are represented by high schools and teen-serving organizations from across Michigan.
-After three years in Ann Arbor, the festival will transition to a new and exciting re-launch, hosted in Detroit in the spring of 2016.
+After three years in Ann Arbor, the festival will transition to a new and exciting re-launch, hosted in Detroit in the spring.
 LTAB is rooted in community enrichment and driven by teen voice.
 It’s about crossing geographic boundaries and building personal connections through literary arts.
 It’s about providing teen-driven space to share the stories, reflections, and experiences that matter to the young people of Michigan.

 What do you NEED to know?
 Your voice and story matters.
 You are ready.
 All you need is yourself and two poems that are 3 minutes each.
 Memorization not required.
 Register to get more informed and prepared.